-Mental Health Programs shall have Voter Registration Forms and General Instruction Forms available to clients in English, Spanish and Tagalog as required by the County of San Diego Registrar of Voters.
+Behavioral Health Programs shall have Voter Registration Forms and General Instruction Forms available to clients in Spanish, Filipino, Vietnamese, and Chinese as required the County of San Diego Registrar of Voters.
 An attached Voter Registration Form, General and State Instructions Form and DSS 16-64 form shall be included in all intake/admission packets.
+For more information of locating voting resources in other languages please visit San Diego Registrar of Voters- Language Assistance

 Additionally, the same level of assistance shall be provided to mental health consumers registering to vote as is provided for completing other forms for mental health services.
 When a client requests a form in a language other than those available from the County's Registrar of Voters, staff shall provide the client with the Secretary of State's toll-free number: 1-800-345- VOTE.
-Voter Registration forms in the threshold languages can be found in Appendix A.G.18-A.G.22.

 Training on the legal requirements and County expectations under this Act is required to be taken by provider staff once each year.
-The NVRA training is available on the HHSA BHS webpage: http://www.sandiegocounty.gov/content/sdc/hhsa/programs/bhs/.
-For more information, refer to Medi-Cal Eligibility Division Information Letter I 12-02 (http://www.dhcs.ca.gov/services/medi-cal/eligibility/Documents/cI12-02.pdf.
+The NVRA training is available on the HHSA BHS webpage.
+For more information, refer to Medi-Cal Eligibility Division Information Letter I 12-02.
 If you have additional questions about this requirement, please contact your Contracting Officer Representative (COR).
 Failure to implement the NVRA may subject the agency to legal liability.